10 things you should know about WordPress Website Development

 Our client’s input is important to us.
 If our client is happy with their current user experience and their current code will accept any new functionality, we often will stay with the same codebase.

-OK, now to the meat of this article…the 10 things you should know
+OK, now to the meat of this article…the 10 things you should know about WordPress Website Development

 - Cost of WordPress: There is a rumor goin’ round town that WordPress is cheap.
 By cheap, I mean under $1500.
 Here are the facts: WordPress can be free.
 Yes, you read right.
 You can have a Free WordPress template by going HERE, creating a WordPress account, and paying WordPress for hosting.
 That might work perfectly for you if you have a blog or are just starting out.
 But you don’t have any support and frankly, even I can’t figure out some of these admin panels– and if I can’t do it, you gotta believe it’s hard.
 I would recommend other services (yes, I do) if you have little or no budget.
 WIX or Squarespace are my top two because the support is pretty good.
 But know that there are limitations of these services which include design and function.